 Healthy toddlers and younger children are prone to severe influenza disease.
-A number of EU/EEA countries, including Finland, Latvia and United Kingdom have initiated immunisation programmes for these younger age groups.
+A number of EU/EEA countries have initiated immunisation programmes for these younger age groups.

 Influenza epidemics are also an important cause of many bouts of short-lived but debilitating illness leading to school and work absence.
 Hence many people choose to get immunised and some also have their children immunised regardless of whether there is a formal recommendation or universal vaccination programme.